Dave154/trovemart/README.md

 5. **Sort Order History by Date Range**: Use date filters to quickly find specific orders.
 6. **Suspend, Recover Accounts, and Manage Abandoned Orders**: Suspend or recover customer accounts if necessary, and manage abandoned orders per policy.

+## Cashier Registration 🧾

+In **TroveMart**, cashiers need to be registered and assigned a unique ID to manage orders effectively.
+Here’s how the cashier registration works:

+1. **Registration Process**:
+   - Cashiers must be registered through the admin panel (not yet implemented).
+   - Each cashier will receive a unique ID upon successful registration.

+2. **Demo Cashier**:
+   - For demonstration purposes, a test cashier account has been created.
+   - **Test Cashier ID**: `qwer_123_456`

 ## Future Improvements

 - **Offline Mode**: Allow offline cart additions for increased convenience.